Welcome to Dallas Dental Wellness! Healthy Smiles Grow Here!

 Everyone can have cavities, and we know that they aren’t fun.
-According to the American Dental Association, cavities occur when plaque sticks to a tooth and produces an acid that eats through the enamel and creates a cavity or a hole.
+Cavities occur when plaque attaches itself to a tooth and creates acid that results to a cavity or a hole.

 Do you remember how we are always telling you to brush your teeth twice a day for two minutes each time?
 When you don’t regularly brush, the bacteria caused by residual food particles turn into acid and dissolves your enamel.
 So be sure to take your oral hygiene seriously!